yayaq1/quartz/content/notes/the-magic-of-making.md

 ## Beyond the Screen

-I'm passionate about bringing new technologies to Pakistan, about making sure the next generation has access to the tools and knowledge they need to build amazing things.
+As the Cursor Ambassador for Pakistan, I'm passionate about bringing revolutionary development tools to local developers, making sure the next generation has access to cutting-edge technology that can accelerate their building capabilities.

-Whether it's introducing Cursor to local developers or mentoring students who remind me of my younger self, the goal is always the same: enable more people to experience the magic of making.
+Whether it's introducing AI-powered development tools or mentoring students who remind me of my younger self, the goal is always the same: enable more people to experience the magic of making.

 ## The Fire Continues